krishang118/Shakespearean-Transformer-LLM/README.md

 After you have cloned this repository on your local machine, you would have to train the model from scratch yourself, or download and load the pre-trained model.

-To train the model from scratch:
+To train the model from scratch, run the training script:

 ```bash
 python train.py